leon-thomm/ryvencore-qt/README.md

     session = rc.Session()
     session.design.set_flow_theme(name='pure light')  # setting the design theme

-    # and register our nodes and create a script
+    # and register our nodes
     session.register_nodes(export_nodes)

     # to get a flow where we can place nodes, we need to crate a new script